return42/sphkerneldoc/linux_src_doc/drivers/staging/fsl-mc/include/dpaa2-io_h.rst

     FQID or channel ID, needed for rearm

 desired_cpu
-    The cpu on which the notifications will show up. -1 means any CPU.
+    The cpu on which the notifications will show up.
+Use DPAA2_IO_ANY_CPU if don't care

 dpio_id
     The dpio index